Cawthon History, Family Crest & Coats of Arms

 Over in Lancashire, Nether Wyersdale was an ancient family seat.
 "The ancestors of the late John Fenton Cawthorne, Esq., M. P. for Lancaster, are said to have held a portion of Wyersdale for six or seven hundred years; and George III. once contemplated the revival of the barony of Wyersdale in the person of Mr. Cawthorne, whom he intended to create lord Wyersdale.
 Wyreside, an elegant mansion, has long been the residence of the Cawthorne family."

 In nearby Over Wyersdale, a close branch of the family was found.
 "William Cawthorne, in 1683, gave a school-house, with a messuage, some land, and a rent-charge of £15, for which 30 boys are instructed; and another school has an allowance of £20 per annum from the Society of Friends."

-Important Dates for the Cawthon family
+Early History of the Cawthon family

 This web page shows only a small excerpt of our Cawthon research.
 Another 155 words (11 lines of text) covering the years 1175, 1273, 1379, 1719, 1788, 1605, 1659, 1605, 1605, 1637, 1719 and 1761 are included under the topic Early Cawthon History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Cawthon include Cawthorn, Cawthorne, Cauthorn, Cauthorne, Cawtharne, Cothern, Cothern, Cawthern and many more.